Laura Norton-Cruz, LMSW, CLC

 Photo by Jovell Rennie

 Award-winning Filipino-American filmmaker and founder of MANA Alaska, Joshua Albeza Branstetter of Branstetter Film, and I have worked together since 2021 on creative photography and film projects.
 In 2023, we released “At Home/In Home” about childcare in Kotzebue, and since March 2024, we have been working on a childcare documentary series based on the Kenai Peninsula.
-In 2025, we are filming and creating a new episode of this series based in the Matanuska-Susitna Valley, focused on the Infant Learning Program.
+In 2025, we released “ILP,” a short documentary based in the Matanuska-Susitna Valley, focused on the Infant Learning Program, and “Growing the Kenai: Childcare Licensing,” which takes place throughout the Kenai Peninsula and focuses on childcare.
+Our films can be viewed on our series’ Vimeo Showcase.
 We also collaborate on this series with Juneau-based animator Pat Race of Lucid Reverie, and with Anchorage-based Frostline Studios.

 Filipino-Alaskan filmmaker Josh Branstetter and film producer Laura Norton-Cruz pose with a 3-year-old who is helping them carry their film gear, on Lowell Point in Seward, Alaska.
 Taken while filming their childcare documentary series on the Kenai